-World Heritage inscription means the Lake District will be recognised by the international community as an area of outstanding universal value.
-The Lake District will appear on the list of World Heritage Sites.
+World Heritage inscription means the Lake District is recognised by the international community as an area of outstanding universal value.
+The Lake District now appears on the list of World Heritage Sites.

 This organisation considers more than 30 sites around the world each year for inclusion in the World Heritage List.
 United Nations Educational, Scientific and Cultural Organisation (UNESCO) "seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity."
 This is embodied in an international treaty, adopted by UNESCO in 1972.

 The criteria used by UNESCO for selecting World Heritage Sites are quite specific and focus on their definition of outstanding universal value (OUV).
 The Lake District submission was under the category of Cultural Landscape, defined as representing:

 Take a look at UNESCO's Criteria for Selection

 The unique Lake District farming system is based on rearing the native Herdwick sheep.
 It has developed for over 1000 years in response to the upland landscape of fells, lakes, valleys and native woodland.
 The great beauty of the Lake District comes from the combination of stone walled fields and local farm buildings with a compact and spectacular natural landscape.
 Both the long duration of our farming culture and the survival to the present day of its distinctive character is considered to be of outstanding universal value.

 The social side of Lake District farming is important.
 It includes: